The difference between dogma and doctrine is the difference between faith and thought.

 Many atheists will argue that atheism provides its own protection against dogma.
 Atheism is on principle opposed to faith, they will say, and therefore any attempt to take atheistic principles on faith cannot be done.
 I agree that atheism doesn’t require faith — and I often hear believers incorrectly charge that atheism is just another sort of faith — yet I still think the atheist argument isn’t accurate: atheism does not, in my opinion, provide its own protection against dogma, inasmuch as any system of beliefs, even scientific, must undergo deep scrutiny, which means that proponents must individually put forth the effort required in order to critically examine and understand the system.
 If and as far as this isn’t done while yet proclaiming the truth of the doctrine, it is dogmatic.

-A system of beliefs, whether accurate or inaccurate, becomes a dogma when the preponderance of proponents do what I’ve just described — and, even more, when the official leaders and spokespeople for it replace reasoning with militancy and decrees: things intolerantly expected of a person to either accept or obey — or the person is a heretic.
+A system of beliefs, whether accurate or inaccurate, becomes a dogma when the preponderance of proponents do what I’ve just described — and, even more, when the official leaders and spokespeople for it replace reasoning with militancy and any kind of decrees from or of authority: things expected of a person to either accept or obey — or the person is a heretic.

 It almost goes without saying here that not all atheists are dogmatists – just as not all Marxists are dogmatists, just as not all religious people are dogmatists.